- Adding Text to a Data Feed

 For each of these fields, the valid inputs are:

 - The full name (e.g. 'English' is a valid input for Language)

 - A standard abbreviation (e.g. 'EN' and 'ENG' are valid inputs for Language, and are associated with 'English')

 For a list of valid abbreviations for Language, we recommend checking the list of ISO 639-1 and ISO 639-2/T abbreviations.
-These abbreviation lists are international standards for 2 and 3 letter abbreviations for language name, and either of these will be accepted as valid abbreviations for language.
+These abbreviation lists are international standards for 2 and 3-letter abbreviations for language names, and either of these will be accepted as valid abbreviations for language.

 For a list of valid abbreviations for Country, we recommend checking the list of ISO-3166 Alpha-2 or Alpha 3 Country Codes.
-These abbreviation lists are international standards for 2 and 3 letter abbreviations for country name, and either of these will be accepted as valid abbreviations for country.
+These abbreviation lists are international standards for 2 and 3-letter abbreviations for country names, and either of these will be accepted as valid abbreviations for a country.

 If you provide an invalid input for Language, Country, or Channel, the associated design metadata will automatically be left blank by Flexitive.
 The rest of the design will still be generated as normal.